Skip to Content

 Cartoon green chalkboard attempting to simplify numbers down to a single exponent.

-It might seem complicated, but multiplying exponents with negative numbers is exactly the same as multiplying exponents with non-negative numbers.
+It might seem complicated, but multiplying terms with negative exponents works in a similar way as with non-negative exponents.

 Begin with reviewing the properties of negative numbers.
 Specifically, review how to add and multiply them.
 Your students need to feel comfortable working with negative numbers before they move on to negative exponents.